How to Shape Easter Bunny Ear Rolls

 Yeast Mixture

-- In a small dish whisk together warm water (1cup + 1/4 cup warm water, 300ml), honey (1 teaspoon), yeast (2 teaspoons+ 1/2 teaspoon), and flour (1tablespoon).
+- In a small dish whisk together warm water (1cup + 1/4 cup warm water, 300 ml), honey (1 teaspoon), yeast (2 teaspoons+ 1/2 teaspoon), and flour (1 tablespoon).
 Let sit for 5 minutes until foamy.
 Tip: Don't use hot water.
 Hot water will kill the yeast.

 Knead Soft Yeast Dough

-- In a bowl of your mixer whisk together flour(3 1/2 cups to 4 cups, 500grams) and salt (1 teaspoon and 1/4 teaspoon).
+- In a bowl of your mixer whisk together flour(3 ½ cups, 500 grams) and salt (1 ½ teaspoons).

 1st Proof